 E veryone needs it

 Encourage your child to write an acrostic poem for his or her teacher, using the teacher’s name, the word “teacher,” or some other relevant word.
 Acrostic poems are perfect for design and color, too.
-After your child finishes writing it, have him draw it on construction paper, adding designs, color, and flare!
+After your child finishes writing it, have him draw it on construction paper, adding designs, color, and flair!

-4. Mini Thank-You Story: Using the discussion that stems from the questions above, hand your child a few sheets of paper and encourage him or her to write a “thank-you story” to the teacher.
+4. Mini Thank-You Story: Using the discussion that stems from the questions above, hand your child a few sheets of paper and encourage him to write a “thank-you story” to the teacher.
 Folding each paper in quarters will make smaller pages, which are less intimidating, and any teacher would love a mini “thank-you story” for Teacher Appreciation Day.

 How does your family recognize teachers for Teacher Appreciation Day?
 Share your thoughts on the Scholastic Parents Facebook page, or find Amy on twitter, @teachmama, and let’s continue the conversation!